PHYSICAL EXERTION: INTERMEDIATE+ / TECHNICAL ABILITY: ADVANCED

 If you’re looking for something bigger, tougher, and more epic than one of our regular trips: look no further.
-Introducing the Chasing Epic WILDCARD trip!
-Four full days of riding, bigger rides, smaller groups, and absolutely epic routes that you won’t find on our standard trips.
+Introducing the second iteration of the Chasing Epic WILDCARD trip!
+Four full days of riding: bigger rides, smaller groups, and absolutely epic routes that you won’t find on our standard trips.
 Why “Wildcard”, you might ask?
 First off, these trips take place outside of our standard destinations, and each year we’ll be mixing up where they take place.
 Second, we think you’ve got to be a little bit wild in order to ride these with us… they’re BIG!
 Each day brings a new challenge, huge views, and some of the best singletrack you’ve ever ridden.
 See below for a full, detailed itinerary.

 So, how is a Wildcard trip different than standard trips?